pic pic

 Introduction

-We continue introducing preliminary concepts for mutations.
+We continue presenting preliminary concepts for introducing the concept of mutation.
 The previous section distinguished between the use of = for assignments and mutations.
 Now, we'll deal with approaches to creating vectors.

 Our presentation starts by outlining the process of initializing vectors, where memory is reserved without assigning initial values.
-We'll then discuss how to create vectors filled with predefined values such as zeros or ones.
-Finally, we show how to concatenate multiple vectors into new ones.
+We'll then discuss how to create vectors holding predefined values, such as zeros or ones.
+Finally, we show how to concatenate multiple vectors into new ones, through the vcat function.

 Initializing Vectors

 Creating an array involves two steps: reserving memory for holding its content and assigning initial values to its elements.
-However, if you don't intend to populate the array with values right away, it's more efficient to only initialize the array.
+When you don't intend to populate the array with values right away, it's more efficient to perform only the allocation step.
 This means reserving memory space, but without setting any initial values.

-Technically, initializing an array entails creating an array filled with undef values.
+Technically, initializing entails creating an array filled with undef values.
 These values represent arbitrary content in memory at the moment of allocation.
-Importantly, while undef displays concrete numbers when you output the array's content, they're meaningless and vary every time you initialize a new array.
+This is why, while undef displays concrete numbers when you output the array's content, they're meaningless and vary every time you initialize a new array.

 x_length = 3